Canning Chickpeas | Garbanzos

 Step Five

-Cover the pot.
-Bring the water to a boil.
-Partly remove the lid after they boil so that they don’t spill over and make a mess of your stove.
+Cover the pot and bring the water to a boil.
+Partly remove the lid after they boil so they don’t spill over and make a mess of your stove.

 Step Six